glynawe/Vanilla/vanilla.md

 The parameter names in procedure descriptions are placeholders for describing each parameter.
 They are not examined when determining type equivalence.
 However, parameters names are significant in procedure declarations.

-Assigning to a `var` parameter assigns to the parameter supplied by the procedure call, i.e. `var` parameters are passed by reference.
-Parameters without `var` are *constant parameters*.
-Constant parameters cannot be assigned new values.

-A supplied parameter must match its parameter type, with one exception: a `byte` value will be accepted as an `integer` constant parameter.

 A procedure without a return type has the *statement type* which is compatible with no other type.
 Such a procedure may only be used as a statement.

-*The compiler may pass record and array constant parameters by reference.*
+Assigning to a `var` parameter assigns to the parameter supplied by the procedure call, i.e. `var` parameters are passed by reference.
+Parameters without `var` are *value parameters*.
+Value parameters cannot be assigned new values. *The compiler may pass record and array value parameters by reference.*

 # Types

     TypeDescription = "type" NAME "=" Type.

-    Type = NAME
+    Type = GlobalName
          | "array" [DimensionList] "of" Type
          | "record" VariableList {";" VariableList} "end"
          | "ref" Type